jedi-academy/learn-4711/data/tutorials/ci-todo08.md

 Inside `application/config/config.php`, the session configuration is specified in a block starting about line 380.
 We need to change two of the settings.

-Specify that we want to store session data in an RDB:
+Specify that we want to store session data in an RDB, by *modifying* the relevant line:

     $config['sess_driver'] = 'database';

-And specify the name of the table we created for this purpose:
+And specify the name of the table we created for this purpose, again by *modifying* the existing setting line:

     $config['sess_save_path'] = 'ci_sessions';